Setting a proper rear sag is first step in proper suspension adjustment. If sag is not correct, bike won't handle as it is supposed to, more or less.

 First, put bike on the stand, lift it, so rear wheel is unloaded and lifted off the ground.
 Measure distance shown.
 This is unloaded sag.

 Next, put the bike back on the ground and hold it upright.
 Measure distance between same two points (marked with B on the photo bellow).
 Than subtract B from A and you will get static sag.
 For previous model years, KTM suggested that this should be 18 mm.
 I just assumed that it is same for MY 2019.
+(Check Edited content at the end of this blog post, for new info!
+18 mm is not correct!)

 And finally, sit on the bike, in riding position, and take same measurement again (C).
 Subtract C from A and you will get rider sag.
 For previous model years, KTM suggested that this should be in 70 - 80 mm range, which corresponds to aforementioned rule of thumb.